Forms and Deadlines

 • their name has been marked for receiving an absentee ballot

-NOTE: Voters who vote a Provisional Ballot because they did not provide Photo ID have until 5:00pm Friday after Election Day to provide the required ID to their County Board of Registrars.
+NOTE: Voters who vote a Provisional Ballot because they did not provide Voter ID have until 5:00pm Friday after Election Day to provide the required ID to their County Board of Registrars in order for their vote to count.
 Some counties allow voters to fax or email a copy of their ID, and hours may vary.

 7:00am to 7:00pm - NOTE: Most polling sites are in the Central time zone, but some polling sites in eastern Alabama are in Eastern.
 Confirm your hours before Election Day.